Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 35. Quentin Tarantino only had Uma Thurman in mind for the role of The Bride in Kill Bill: Vol. 1 (2003).

-36. The real Top Gun School imposes a $5 fine to any staff member that quotes the movie.
+36. The real Top Gun School imposes a $5 fine on any staff member that quotes the movie.

 © 2019 Rachel M Johnson